 Occasionally a faulty tube will have no vacuum.
 If a tube is not filling and the needle is inside the vein, another tube should be used.
 If a tube starts to fill but then stops, the needle should be moved slightly forward or backward, NEVER side to side.
 This can cause severe pain and injury to nerves.
 Usually this adjustment will increase the flow.
-The needle can then be rotated half a turn, and the tourniquet, which may have been applied too tightly, is loosened.

-Probing is not recommended because it is painful to the patient.
-If none of these procedures are helpful the needle should be removed and an alternate site used.

-IF A PATIENT EXPERIENCES PAIN AWAY FROM THE VENIPUNCTURE SITES, STOP IMMEDIATELY!
-TINGLING, BURNING OR PAIN CAN INDICATE A NERVE HAS BEEN TOUCHED.

 b.
 Syringe Method

-A syringe and needle may be used to collect blood from patients with more difficult veins.
-If the puncture has been made and the blood is not flowing, the phlebotomist should determine if they are pulling too hard on the plunger and collapsing the vein.
-Exercise the plunger of the syringe in the barrel.
-Return the plunger all the way to the end of the barrel (by the needle).
-This provides a smooth working syringe and eliminates the possibility of injecting air into the patient.
-The needle should be drawn back while the plunger is being pulled slightly.
-The phlebotomist must make sure the bevel is covered by the skin.
-With the syringe in one hand, the phlebotomist uses the index finger of the other hand to feel for the vein.
-After the vein is relocated, the finger is kept gently on the vein and the needle guided to that point.
-The phlebotomist then pulls gently on the plunger.
-As soon as the blood starts to flow into the syringe, the needle should not be moved.

-Note: To transfer venous blood collected by a syringe method into the appropriate tubes or culture bottle, a Blood Transfer Device must be used.
-The use of a needle to transfer blood into tubes or culture bottles is strictly prohibited.
+A syringe and needle may be used to collect blood from patients with more difficult veins

+When using a syringe, unseat the plunger from the barrel by pulling back on it to break the seal and then, return the plunger fully forward, expelling all air from the barrel.

+Remove the sheath from the needle.
+Inspect the tip of the needle visually to determine it is free of hooks at the end of the point and its opening is unobstructed.

+Grasp the patient’s arm firmly, using your thumb to draw the skin taut.
+This anchors the vein.

+Inform the patient of the imminent puncture.

+Ensure the bevel of the needle faces up.
+Guide the needle into the skin and vein with a steady, forward motion at an angle of 30º or less.

+When using a syringe, a flash of blood may appear in the hub of the needle.
+However, the absence of a flash of blood should not be misinterpreted as an indication that the vein has not been accessed.
+Once the blood begins to flow, loosen the tourniquet with the free hand.

 c.
-Other Method
+Butterfly Method

 A winged infusion set (butterfly assembly) with luer adapters may be used instead of a syringe and needle for very difficult veins.
 The winged collection set is a "closed" system.
 Blood flows from the vein through the set directly into the evacuated tube or syringe.
 When using a winged infusion set and a coagulation tube is the first tube to be drawn, use another blue top tube as a primer.
 Apply the discard tube just long enough so that the tubing of the butterfly set is primed with blood.
 By filling the tubing with blood the vacuum of the citrate tube is not partially exhausted with air in the line, which could result in under-filling of the tube.

-The tourniquet is released after the blood is drawn and the patient has opened his or her hand.

-Releasing the tourniquet allows for normal blood circulation and a reduction in the amount of bleeding at the venipuncture site.
-The tube is released from the vacutainer holder.
-Then the needle is removed from the patient’s arm by folding a gauze pad over the needle and removing it.
-Once the needle is removed, firmly lock the safety shield in place.
-The gauze pad should be held firmly over the venipuncture site.
+Probing is not recommended because it is painful to the patient.
+If none of these procedures are helpful the needle should be removed and an alternate site used.

+IF A PATIENT EXPERIENCES PAIN AWAY FROM THE VENIPUNCTURE SITES, STOP IMMEDIATELY!
+TINGLING, BURNING OR PAIN CAN INDICATE A NERVE HAS BEEN TOUCHED.

+Instruct the patient to unclench their fist.Release the tourniquet after the blood is flowing.
+Once all tubes are collected, release the tube from the vacutainer holder.

+Lay a gauze pad lightly on the insertion point without applying pressure.

+Withdraw the needle. . immediately activating the device’s safety feature according to manufacturer’s instruction.
+Dispose of needle in a sharp’s container.

+Apply pressure to the puncture site using the gauze pad.

+If using a syringe, replace the needle with a Safety Transfer Device to transfer the blood from the syringe to the appropriate tubes or culture bottles.
+Dispose of the contaminated needle in the sharp’s container.

+Note: The use of a needle to transfer blood into tubes or culture bottles is strictly prohibited.

-Tubes containing anticoagulant or separating gel must be mixed immediately by gentle inversion 10 times.
+Gently invert all tubes containing anticoagulant or separating gel10 times.

-All tubes must be labeled with the computer generated label in the presence of the patient.
+Label all tubes with the computer generated label in the presence of the patient.